5 Uber Scams Everyone Should Be Aware Of

 Uber Scams and Other Tricks: How They Work

 Uber is one of the most popular transportation platforms in the world, operating in 633 cities worldwide.
 With over 1 billion rides up to date, it was the 10th most downloaded app last year.
-However, like every hot service, Uber has a few bad apples that take advantage of loopholes and naive people.
+However, the popularity brought out a lot of Uber scams, as well.

 Let’s take a look at all the scams, weaknesses, and tricks that revolve around this taxi technology company.
 The first part of the article addresses to you as the Uber passenger in danger, while the second refers to the Uber drivers as victims.
 Let’s take a look.

 Watch the video below to see in video form the most common Uber scams exposed: